Priya-raja/FrontEndDev/log.md

 ### November 11: R1 Day 11 Made a carousel slider in css and javascript.
  I've learned about keyframes and more of javascript.
 Spent some time in learning the logic of carousel slider.

+ ### November 12: R1 Day 12 Coded a board for Dice game in html and css.
+ I learned more of CSS and organizing it for a clear understanding.